 Understanding when your SSL certificate expires or is for whatever reason invalid is only one part of the information you need to have to deliver a complete experience for your users.
 You want to really understand what your users are experiencing when browsing your websites and make sure that your resources are available and working at all times and that’s something beyond the scope of SSL certificate monitoring.

 But I digress.
 Picking one tool over another will be largely based on what monitoring solutions you already have at the moment.
 While it’s extremely important to have your certificate working 100% of the time, there are other aspects, like I’ve already mentioned above, that are of equal or greater importance.
 That means that the SSL monitoring feature should complement the existing website monitoring solution.

-Moreover, it might be wise to consider SSL monitoring solutions that are a part of a wider monitoring platform also capable of infrastructure monitoring, log monitoring, etc. Using such an all-in-one solution such as our Sematext Cloud will increase your productivity, the speed at which you can troubleshoot and fix issues, share access to key monitoring data with the team and even reduce costs and make vendor management simpler, all things worth taking into account.
+Moreover, it might be wise to consider SSL monitoring solutions that are a part of a wider platform that also offer infrastructure monitoring services, log monitoring features, etc. Using such an all-in-one solution such as our Sematext Cloud will increase your productivity, the speed at which you can troubleshoot and fix issues, share access to key monitoring data with the team and even reduce costs and make vendor management simpler, all things worth taking into account.

 On the other hand, if you are just looking for a simple SSL certificate a tool like TrackSSL might do it for you.
 I’d be remiss not to mention the open-source options I’ve spoken about.
 They are solid options and can be integrated quite easily into your existing environments.

 But if you want to start from the get-go with a more complex, yet still robust, SSL certificate monitoring tool, you should definitely give Sematext Synthetic a spin.
 Try the 14-day free trial to convince yourself!